clatlan/cdiutils/docs/api.rst

 Overview
 --------

-CDIutils is organized into several key modules:
+CDIutils is organised into several key modules:

 .. list-table::
    :widths: 20 80